 Recently, we vowed to make more purposeful time for each other, when it was just ‘us’, ‘our time’.
 We have slotted in some sweet coffee catch ups, even if half an hour was all we had.

 My Sister is one strong woman.
 She has braved some challenges over the past few years and now I watch her regaining her health, nurturing herself, nurturing her family and she has a fab new job to boot.
 She is beaming and it is so beautiful to see.
 For health reasons, she has completely changed her diet and man……..can you see the benefits!
-In the process, she has found she is intolerant to gluten.
+In the process, she is cutting right back on gluten.
 I am a carb loading machine so cooking for her now, involves me to think a little harder, dig a little deeper but it is a cinch, really.

 This cake is one of my favourite’s right now.
 It is moist, it is light and mouthful after glorious mouthful is just a joy on your tongue.
 The flavours are just so lovely and it is ‘a piece of cake’ to make.
 It is simplicity at it’s best and we all need a bit of that in our lives, in order to make time for things we like to do and for those whom we love.